-Environmental Conservation: Learning the art of hedge-laying and practicing this with professional hedgelayers at the Avery Hill Community Garden
+- Environmental Conservation: Learning the art of hedge-laying and their importance to the environment.

-Marketing: Whole class projects, for example, undertaking research and developing marketing plan for tap water to reduce consumption of single use water bottles.
+- Marketing: Developing marketing plan for tap water to reduce consumption of single use water bottles.

-Energy Management: Analysis and modelling of gas use and degree days for campus buildings
+- Energy Management: Analysis and modelling of electricity and gas usage with degree days for campus buildings.

-Transport: GIS mapping to understand staff and student commuting to enable future travel planning.
+- Transport: GIS mapping to understand staff and student commuting trends.